 Despite declines in membership, a dedicated core of members remained committed to civil rights retaining “an exhibition of openness: openness to out-of-state civil rights volunteers, openness to housing the Council on Human Relations, openness in membership policy when other Jackson churches were calling in the police to enforce racially exclusionary attendance policies, openness to ‘radical’ members like Bill Higgs (an attorney handling civil rights cases until he too was driven from the state), and so on.”2

-Throughout the 1990s until her retirement, the congregation was served by Joan Jebsen, the only UU Chaplin in the U.S. It was such a new concept for the United States that she, in fact, had to create a course of study with the support of the UUA to attain this distinction!
-The congregation grew more theologically diverse with the addition of more spiritual and neo-pagan members.
+Throughout the 1990s until her retirement, the congregation was served by Joan Jebsen, the only UU Chaplin in the U.S. who also worked at the VA Hospital.
+As she was unique, she worked with the UUA to create a course of study to attain this distinction!
+The congregation, still strongly connected with its humanist roots, grew more theologically diverse with the addition of more spiritual and neo-pagan members.

 In the 2000s, the congregation underwent a transformation under the guidance of a series of professional consulting ministers, including the Rev. Barbara Jamestone, Rev. Marti Keller, Rev. Roy Reynolds, Rev. Jacqueline Luck, and Rev. Fred Hammond, who helped the congregation establish a new covenantal understanding of its relationship among its members and sister congregations.

-In 2020, like most Unitarian Universalist congregations in the country, the church transitioned to virtual-only service delivery in the wake of the COVID-19 pandemic.
+In 2018 member and leader Brian Heffner assisted the congregation to secure the donation of the building and land at our current location on North West Street from the Excell Bottling Company.
+After his untimely death, our current meeting space, Heffner Hall, was named in his honor.
+The fall of 2019 brought new energy as the congregation both permanently moved to our new facilities and ordained Rev. Justin McCreary; however, in 2020, like most Unitarian Universalist congregations in the country, the church transitioned to virtual-only service delivery in the wake of the COVID-19 pandemic.
 Despite these challenges, the congregation quickly adapted to holding weekly online services and added a mid-week small group gathering, Vespers, which attracts attendees from across the state.
-Due to the switch to virtual services, the congregation has been able to hold joint services with sister UU congregations across Mississippi and even across the country.
-Currently, the congregation has begun to transition to a hybrid model of in person and virtual meetings.
+Due to the switch to virtual services, the congregation was able to begin holding joint services with sister UU congregations across Mississippi and even across the country.

 1 The American Unitarian Association and the Universalist Church of America merged in 1961 forming the UUA.